Careers360 Logo

 University of Hamburg

 There is more than academics at every German university.
-Students can join various organisations with common interests, play sports, join social activities, or volunteer towards community engagement.
-There is lot of support available for new students.
+Students can join various organisations with common interests, play sports, join social activities, or volunteer for community engagement.
+There is a lot of support available for new students.

 International Offices

 Most international students struggle with the initial settling period after arriving in Germany.
-All universities have a separate international office dedicated to helping with international student life in germany.
-Students can learn enrolment procedures, take help to find accommodation in Germany.
+All universities have a separate international office dedicated to helping with international student life in Germany.
+Students can learn enrolment procedures, get help to find accommodation in Germany.
 This is the first place to contact a university after arriving.

 Orientation Programs